arcana-lab/noelleGym/README.md

 If you do not set ```NOELLE_RUNS```, then each time-sensitive result is generated 5 times.

 Execution times might vary depending on the platform.
-We tuned the parallelization techniques for our platform, the one described in the NOELLE paper submitted in September.
+We tuned the parallelization techniques for our platform, the one described in the NOELLE paper.
 We noticed exeution times vary significantly for HELIX depending on the core-to-core latencies.
 Also, execution times vary significantly for DSWP depending on the core-to-core bandwidth.